-After growing up in London, I travelled widely writing articles for The Cape Cod Times, then studied for a BSc at London School of Economics and trained to be a teacher.
+After growing up in London, I travelled widely writing articles for The Cape Cod Times, then studied for a BSc at London School of Economics.
 For five years I taught English at a west London secondary school where I set up a business mentoring scheme and evaluated its impact for an MA in School Improvement.

-After moving with Kate and young May and Joe to Milton Keynes in 1996, and a short spell teaching at Stantonbury Campus, I began developing and delivering employability education and training activities for charity Worktree (then ‘Countec’).
-Inspired by City-As-School in New York, I set up and ran within Countec a work-based ‘school without walls’ for excluded teenagers.
+After moving with Kate and our two youngest to Milton Keynes in 1996, and a short spell of teaching at Stantonbury Campus, I began developing and delivering employability education and training activities for Worktree (then ‘Countec’).
+Inspired by City-As-School in New York, I set up and ran Citischool, a work-based ‘school without walls’ for excluded teenagers.

-In my spare time I enjoy playing football and bashing at piano or sax.
+In my spare time I enjoy playing football and bashing at piano and sax.